Compliance

 3.3 Consent management of Borlabs provider

 For managing your settings and documenting user consents for our services, we use the consent tool Borlabs GmbH, Rübenkamp 32, 22305 Hamburg, Germany (“Borlabs”).
 Borlabs is used, among other things, to store cookie settings for the entire website.
 Borlabs stores information about the categories of cookies used by the website and whether users have given or revoked their consent for the use of individual categories.
 This allows us to prevent cookies in each category from being set in the user’s browser if no consent is given for individual categories.
 Borlabs uses cookies for information storage, which have a normal lifespan of one year, so that the settings of returning visitors are saved.
-The legal basis for this is Article 6 (1) c DSGVO.
+The legal basis for this is Article 6 (1) c GDPR.

 3.4 Consent for the use of individual online services / the collection of tracking data

-Revocation of all consents
+Revoking all consents

 3.4.1 Essential: Technically necessary cookies (No consent required)